Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 Returns

-Full refund after 30 days and within the 365-night trial period
+Full refund and free returns within the 365-night trial period

 What our tester says:

-We also pay special attention to cooling with memory foam beds, since they have been known to trap heat.
-We tested the Nectar Premier’s cooling with a thermal gun, which we use to first take the initial temperature of the mattress, then again after a tester lies on the bed for 5 minutes.
-The Nectar Premier only heated up by 4.3 degrees, which indicates excellent cooling abilities, so we gave it 4.5 stars for cooling.
+As far as other testing categories go, we pay special attention to cooling with memory foam beds, since they have been known to trap heat.
+We tested the Nectar’s cooling with a thermal gun, which we use to first take the initial temperature of the mattress, then again after a tester lies on the bed for 5 minutes.
+The Nectar only heated up by 4.5 degrees, which indicates excellent cooling abilities, so we gave it 4.5 stars for cooling.

-If you’re ready to dive into this bed, read our full Nectar Premier mattress review.
-For a latex alternative, check out the Saatva Latex Hybrid mattress or read our best memory foam mattress roundup.
+If you’re ready to dive into this bed, read our full Nectar mattress review.
+For a memory foam mattress with more softness, check out the flippable Layla mattress (it comes with a “soft” side) or read our best memory foam mattress roundup.

 Poor